tkhq/docs/docs/documentation/api-overview/errors.md

 ---
 ### user has exceeded maximum long-lived api keys
 Common causes:
-- Turnkey allows for 10 long-lived api keys per user.
+- Turnkey allows up to 10 long-lived api keys per user.
 This is a hard resource limit.
 More information on resource limits [here](../getting-started/resource-limits.md).

 Troubleshooting Tips:
 - Delete any unecessary long-lived API keys attached to a user.